buyukdem/tidyProject/README.md

 - Appropriately labels the data set with descriptive variable names.
 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-'tidy.txt' file shows the end result.
+[tidy.txt] file shows the end result.